okx/KIPs/docs/final/OIP-28.md

 ## 1. Summary

-This OIP sets up a validator profile template for validators to apply to.
+This KIP sets up a validator profile template for validators to apply to.

 ## 2. Abstract

-OIP-28 Proposal is about a standard of validator profile.
+KIP-28 Proposal is about a standard of validator profile.
 Validators should fill in their profile following the template and put their profile on their websites like http://www.yourwebsites.com/validator.json

 ## 3. Status

-This OIP is implemented.
+This KIP is implemented.

 ## 4. Motivation

-This OIP make users know more about OKExChain Validators Info.
+This KIP make users know more about OKExChain Validators Info.
 When validators finished their profile, it'll be easy for delegators or blockchain explorers to get information of validators.

 ## 5. Specification